ZenGo-X/anchor-playground/README.md

 Anchor does its best to ensure the APY (annual percentage yield) is kept stable and as close to some constant known as the *anchor rate (AR)*.
 The value of this constant is determined by a moving average of the yields of the staked collaterals deposited by the borrowers in the past 12 months, so short-term disruptions will have small effect of this value.

-So the while idea of the stabalization mechniams in Anchor is that splits the staking rewards so that whenever the `depositRate(t)` is smaller than `AR(t)` (the anchor rate at time `t`), a larger fraction of the staking yields will get to the depositors so `depositRate(t+1)` will be bigger and thus closer to the anchor rate.
+So the while idea of the stabilization mechniams in Anchor is that splits the staking rewards so that whenever the `depositRate(t)` is smaller than `AR(t)` (the anchor rate at time `t`), a larger fraction of the staking yields will get to the depositors so `depositRate(t+1)` will be bigger and thus closer to the anchor rate.

 There is a lot more to learn (how AR is computed, how liquidation of collaterals can be done etc...), but these are the basics.